-Begg, a Republican, was the representative for Ohio's 13th congressional district from 1927 to 1929.
+Begg was the representative for Ohio’s 13th congressional district and was a Republican.
+He served from 1927 to 1929.

 From May 1919 to Mar 1929, Begg missed 148 of 1,066 roll call votes, which is 13.9%.
 This is on par with the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.

 |Dec 1920-Mar 1921||92||6||6.5%||25th|